dannylee1020/openpo/docs/provider.md

 ## For Evaluations

-evaluations method using LLM-as-a-judge approach current supports the models from the following providers:
+LLM-as-a-judge evaluation supports models from the following providers:

 | Provider | Handle |
 |:----------|:----------|